Ledengary/Arithmetic-Platform/README.md

 # dkn
 The Second project of the "Data Structures" course \
 In this project, first I stepped through building up Data Structures such as Linked List, Queue and Stack.
-Then by implementing Expression tree and it algorithms, I made a platform in which by entering commands, the related actions will be taken. \
+Then by implementing Expression tree and its algorithms, I made a platform in which by entering commands, the related actions will be taken. \
 These commands are all predefined by certain rules.

 1) #define __variable name or function name__ = __arithmetic expression__ \